 Currently, the Saudi border is closed until further notice.
 Hajj this year will be available only for residents.
 We have no information of when will Umrah start again.
+Once this information is available we will share it with you ASAP!

 It was announced today and that Umrah will be stopped for people on Umrah visas and tourist visas for those who want to visit the two Holy cities of Makkah and Medinah.